Why Do Dachshunds Have Bad Breath?

 As a Dachshund owner, you and I know very well that our doxies have a massive appetite.
 If they were allowed to eat all day long, they would.

-Go ahead, take a look at your dachshund’s mouth after they have eaten their dog food.
+Go ahead, take a look at your dachshund’s mouth after they have eaten their meal.
 You may find that they have some dog food deposits tucked in the back of their cheeks, right up against their teeth.

 My miniature dachshund, Reno, tended to eat this way.
-I would catch him storing a glob of food in his cheeks towards his back teeth.
+I would catch him storing globs of food (eww…) towards his back teeth.
 I tried to massage his cheeks after he ate his meals to help loosen that stored food in the back of his mouth.

 What is Dental Disease in Dogs?

 Dental Disease (aka Periodontal Disease) starts with tartar build-up on the teeth.
 This can then progress into an infection of the gums and the teeth.

 If your Dachshund’s dental issues don’t get treated, they may lose their teeth.

 Dental disease is just the beginning, it can also lead to issues like kidney problems, damage to the liver, or heart issues.